Ear Wax Removal, Microsuction

 What if there is not much ear wax in my ear?

-As part of our routine medical practice, we will closely examine both your ears.
+As part of our routine medical practice, we will closely examine both ears.
 In the event that there is no ear wax but you still have the blockage feeling, we might issue a referral letter to your GP for further referral to an ENT.
-If there is no ear wax in your ears to clean up your deposit fee will be used against the time of the clinic and ear examination.
+If there is no ear wax in your ears to clean up your payment will be used against the time of the clinic and ear examination.

 What if the ear wax cannot be cleaned all in one session?